ibizaman/selfhostblocks/README.md

 > production server, this is really just a one person effort for now and there are most certainly
 > bugs that I didn't discover yet.

+### At a Glance

+Head over to the [recipes section](https://shb.skarabox.com/recipes.html) of the manual to see how SelfHostBlocks can help you quickly setup common use cases.

+The [services section](https://shb.skarabox.com/services.html) lists all integrated services you can quickly spin up using SelfHostBlocks.

 ### Existing Installation

 To get started using SelfHostBlocks,